PlaytikaOSS/DDFR/README.md

 ### Behind the scenes

-1. You provide DDRF with a list of your DNS records _(see Usage section)_.
+1. You provide DDFR with a list of your DNS records _(see Usage section)_.
 1. You provide DDFR with a list of all your registered cloud IPs in one of the following ways:
     - Allow DDFR to **automatically collect** all of your registered IPs from Palo Alto's Prisma Cloud product.
     - **Manually provide** a file with your registered cloud IPs.
 1. DDFR compares the lists to see if there are domains pointing to IPs not owned by you and therefore **suspected as dangling**.

-    _**NOTE:** DDRF also provides you with a mechanism to reduce false positives, read more about it below._
+    _**NOTE:** DDFR also provides you with a mechanism to reduce false positives, read more about it below._
 1. DDFR generates a report of the suspected DNS records.

 ---